Mott Street: Current status as a Chinese business shopping district

-Despite the ongoing gentrification, Manhattan's Chinatown continues to be a very busy Chinese business district with many non-Asian tourists and visitors attracted to the neighborhood to explore Chinese culture, food, and shopping, including many mainland Chinese tourists.
-Many Chinese residents from across the tri-state area that travel to Chinatown for their shopping and business needs, and as a result, many Chinese businesses in Chinatown continue to thrive.
+Despite the ongoing gentrification, Manhattan's Chinatown continues to be a busy Chinese business district with many non-Asian tourists and visitors attracted to the neighborhood to explore Chinese culture, food, and shopping, including many mainland Chinese tourists.
+Many Chinese residents from across the tri-state area travel to Chinatown for their shopping and business needs, and as a result, many Chinese businesses in Chinatown continue to thrive.

 In Nolita

 Farther to the north on Mott Street is Old St. Patrick's Cathedral, the first Catholic cathedral built in New York (consecrated 1815).
 The high walls surrounding the church along Mott Street attest to the tension between Protestants and Catholics in New York during the 19th century.
 The Church of the Transfiguration was also built here, making it the oldest Roman Catholic church in Manhattan.
 Mott Street also runs through Little Australia in Nolita.

 Mott Street terminates at Bleecker Street in Manhattan's NoHo (North of Houston Street) neighborhood.